 He's very interested in best practices and tiding up code, he's always willing to learn and help others that might need his help.

 In his free time, you can find him playing videogames, dungeons and dragons, watching anime, or just having a beer with some friends.

-Zabih is our Financial Controller with a First-Class honour’s degree in Accounting and Finance from the Birkbeck University of London and AAT advance Diploma qualification.
+Zabih is our Head of Finance with a First-Class honour’s degree in Accounting and Finance from the Birkbeck University of London and AAT advance Diploma qualification.
 Zabih has over 7 years of experience in financial and management accounts.
 Previously, he worked for a Media Firm where he was Head of Finance for 4 years.
 Prior to that Zabih was with the United Nations and Norwegian Embassy as a programme officer in Kabul, Afghanistan.

 Zabih is a hard-working, enthusiastic team player.
 And whether it’s matching the day books with the ledger control accounts, resolving client queries or processing payments, he likes to think the oil he adds to Codurance financial cogs help keep the company moving on up.